Pratik-11/questdb.io/docs/operations/capacity-planning.md

 #### Auto-partitioning

-From QuestDB 7.2, heavily out-of-order commits are split into two partitions to reduce write amplification.
-For a merge partition to be inserted, a partition will be split into two partitions: the prefix partition and the suffix partition.
-The `TableReader` only reads the prefix partition.
+From QuestDB 7.2, heavily out-of-order commits can split the partitions into parts to reduce write amplification.
+When data is merged into an existing partition because of out-of-order insert the partition will be split into two partitions: the prefix partition and the suffix partition.

 A partition split happens when both of the following are true: